Weather Averages for Malta in October

 Things to do

-St James’ Cavalier Centre for Creativity at Valletta is a good base for a range of activities.
-The premises offer a range of visual arts exhibitions, often with a musical theme, and there is also an on-site cinema and theatre, both of which frequently host entertainment, including concert performances.
-There is also a restaurant and coffee shop on-site.
+St James’ Cavalier Centre for Creativity at Valletta is a base for a range of activities.
+The premises offer a selection of visual arts exhibitions, often with a musical theme, as well as onsite cinema and theatre, both of which frequently host entertainment, including concert performances.
+There is also a restaurant and coffee shop onsite.
 The experience that you get will depend on what exhibits and events are on at the time, so those who are interested in paying a visit should check out what events are scheduled near the time.

-Malta has many excellent pubs, bars and restaurants to try out.
-La Sfoglia, located at 67 and 68 Merchants Street, Valletta, is recommended for fans of French cuisine, and is highly-rated by most visitors.
-Those who like Japanese food are well covered, for example the Club Sushi from Tokyo to Seoul at Ball Street, Paceville serves a variety of Japanese food, especially sushi, and also has a pleasant outdoor eating area and the option of ordering a takeaway if desired.
+Those who like Japanese food are well covered, with the Club Sushi from Tokyo to Seoul at Ball Street, Paceville.
+This restaurant serves a variety of Japanese food, including sushi, and also has a pleasant outdoor eating area, with the option of ordering a takeaway if desired.

 Hit the beach